 Code of Conduct for the ROCKWOOL Group

-This Code of Conduct (CoC) explains the meaning of “integrity” and our values at the ROCKWOOL Group.
+This Code of Conduct (CoC) explains the meaning of “integrity” and our values at ROCKWOOL Group and it also describes the expectations to our employees.
 For us, integrity means being honest and having strong moral principles.
-Integrity is embedded in the history of the ROCKWOOL Group and forms a cornerstone of the ROCKWOOL Way of doing business.
+Integrity is embedded in the history of ROCKWOOL Group and forms a cornerstone of the ROCKWOOL way of doing business.
 Ambitious, competent employees who conduct themselves with integrity are business enablers for the Group to achieve long term business success.

-Our CoC applies to all employees, Group Management and Board of Directors.
+Our CoC applies to all employees, contingent workers, Group Management and Board of Directors.
 Everyone should be knowledgeable of and act in accordance with the CoC.

-The ROCKWOOL Group has signed the UN Global Compact initiative which entails a commitment to act responsibly within the areas of human rights, labour, environment and anti-corruption.
-The ROCKWOOL Group also has a Code of Conduct for Suppliers.
+ROCKWOOL Group has signed the UN Global Compact, which entails a commitment to act responsibly within the areas of human rights, labour, environment and anti-corruption.
+ROCKWOOL Group also has a Code of Conduct for Suppliers, which details our ethical and environmental expectations to our suppliers.

 2. Purpose and the ROCKWOOL Way